-If you love exploring crooked cobblestone alley ways and ancient churches you will find plenty of things to do in Sibiu.
+If you love exploring crooked cobblestone alleyways and ancient churches you will find plenty of things to do in Sibiu.
 But that’s not all that there is to do in this historic city!

-Sometimes a location doesn’t quite live up the the hype, but as it turns out Sibiu’s accolades are fully merited.
+Sometimes a location doesn’t quite live up to the hype, but as it turns out Sibiu’s accolades are fully merited.

 We stayed in Sibiu for a total of ten days, which gave us ample time to explore not only the Old Town but also a few of the incredible sites nearby.
 Not everyone will have the time to take it as slow as we did, so we put together a list of what we consider to be essential activities in and around the town.

 Here are five things to do in Sibiu.
 Do them in any order you want, just make sure to do them all at least once!

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 Take in the Views from Evangelic Church and City Council Tower

 Nowhere in Sibiu will you find as good a view of the Old Town as you will from the Evangelic Church.
 Its four towers provide a splendid panorama of the city.
 The climb to the top of the church tower is a bit dodgy, and those with vertigo are advised against looking down when ascending or descending the stairs.
 Entrance costs a mere 5 RON ($1.25 USD).